sparkflows/sparkflows-docs/docs/user-guide/user-guide/datasets/index.rst

 Datasets
 ====

-Fire Insights allows you to define your DataSets.
-These DataSets are then used in Workflows as data sources.
-DataSet sources can be local file systems when running in local mode, or HDFS & HIVE when running on a Spark cluster.
+Fire Insights allows you to define your datasets.
+These datasets are then used in workflows as data sources.
+Dataset sources can be local file systems when running in local mode, or HDFS & HIVE when running on a Spark cluster.

 **Schema**

-  * DataSets have Schema defined for them.
+  * Datasets have Schema defined for them.
 This allows Fire Insights to read and create a DataFrame out of it.
 The DataFrame is then used for transforms, machine learning etc.

 **File formats**